Study Abroad in Latin America, the Caribbean, Spain, or Portugal

 The Latin American Studies program is designed to advance students' awareness and understanding of Latin America.
 It seeks to provide both broad, general knowledge of the entire Latin American region, and in-depth knowledge of specific countries, regional groupings of countries, and cultures both dominant and marginal.
 The program is open to all majors and it consists of courses from a variety of disciplines with a primary focus on Latin America.

-For students desiring a study abroad experience in a shorter timeframe, The Latin American Studies program currently offers two short-term study abroad programs during January Intersession.
-This is an economical option, since the University of Scranton offers these courses at the discounted tuition rate of 1 credit per 3 credits, thus helping to offset the costs of travel.
+For students desiring a study abroad experience in a shorter timeframe, The Latin American Studies program currently offers short-term study abroad programs during January Intersession.
+This is an economical option, since the University of Scranton offers these courses at the discounted tuition rate, thus helping to offset the costs of travel.